Robert Levenson, PhD

 - Molecular basis of protein aggregation and misfolding (proteopathies).

-- Protein biotechnology, particularly the design and construction of protein-based biocatalysts and structures.
+- Protein biotechnology, particularly the design and construction of protein-based assemblies & biocatalysts.

 - Song, J., Levenson, R.H., Santos, J., Velazquez, L., Zhang, F., Fygenson, D., Wu, W., and D.E.
 Morse.
 2020.
 Reflectin Proteins Facilitate in vitro Agglomeration, Fusion, and Tubulation of Synthetic Phospholipid Vesicles.
 Langmuir Co-first authorship